Loh Kean Yew: 2022: Commonwealth and Badminton Asia Team bronzes

 In early August, Loh was part of the Singaporean team who played at the Mixed Team event at the Commonwealth Games.
 In the group stage, Loh played against Mauritius' Julien Paul, winning in two straight games, 21–10, 21–12.
 Loh was rested against Barbados and went on to beat England's Toby Penty, beating him in two straight sets, 21–12, 21–12, contributing to Singapore's 4–1 win over England.
 Singapore topped Group B, earning the 4th seeded position.
 In the quarterfinals, Singapore won 3–0 against Scotland.
 Loh played against Callum Smith, winning 21–8, 21–5 in straight sets.
 Singapore met second seeds India in the semi-final.
 Loh lost to Lakshya Sen in the tie decider, losing 18–21, 15–21.
 Singapore lost 0–3 overall.
 In the bronze medal playoff, Singapore was playing against England.
-Despite beating Penty convincingly in the Group tie 4 days earlier, Loh struggled against the 54th-ranked englishman, winning the 3-set match, 23–25, 21–11, 25–23, taking 5 match points to secure the point for Singapore.
-Singapore eventually won 3–0, and won the Mixed team bronze medal.
+Despite beating Penty convincingly in the Group tie 4 days earlier, Loh struggled against the 54th-ranked Englishman, winning the 3-set match, 23–25, 21–11, 25–23, taking 5 match points to secure the point for Singapore.
+Singapore eventually won 3–0 and won the Mixed team bronze medal.

-The following week, Loh played at the men's singles event as the 1st seed.
-He lost to Malaysia's Ng Tze Yong in the quarterfinals, losing 21–15, 14–21, 11–21 in three games.

 In late August, Loh, the 8th seed, crashed out at the quarterfinal stage at the World Championships held in Tokyo, losing 12–21, 21–17, 8–21 to three-time World Junior champion and 16th seed Kunlavut Vitidsarn in an hour and five minutes, failing to defend his world title from the previous world championships in Huelva.
-The following week, he played at the Japan Open.
-Facing India’s Prannoy H. S. in the second round, he lost 20–22, 19–21, in 44 minutes.